-By clicking the Crashes chart title on the summary page, the Crash analysis page opened with the same 24-hour time frame and filter to this Android version.
+By clicking the Crashes chart title on the mobile Summary page, the Crash analysis page opened with the same 24-hour time frame and filter to this Android version.
 Here our developer could see a significant number of crashes for the selected version.
 This reinforced his suspicion there was bad code somewhere in the recent deployment.

-He clicked the link for the crash type to examine the exception, location, and error message.
+The developer clicked the link for the crash type to examine the exception, location, and error message.
 He also examined the stack trace, interaction trail, and event trail to quickly understand where users were impacted.

 From here the developer saw the error.
 The new feature had a specific line of bad code that was crashing the app for customers who only used New Relic to monitor one app rather than multiple apps.
 The team released a hot fix in less than an hour, and the crash rate quickly de-escalated to 0.2%.

 - 3. Problem solved, focus on improving app performance

 The problem was solved, but the team continues to use New Relic to make sure the most important workflows are running correctly and quickly.
 We also share HTTP and other network performance trends with our backend API developer teams.

 More than a tool for crash analysis, our mobile monitoring capabilities can help you identify opportunities to speed app performance.
 For example, you can: